 This project is examining the health and wellbeing effects of extensive improvements to an inner-city beach in Plymouth, UK.

 Since July 2017, teams from Plymouth City Council, Devon Wildlife Trust and BlueHealth have been working with the local community to design improvements to the site at Teats Hill.
-Building work began in January 2018 and is due to finish in March 2018.
+Building work began in January 2018 and completed in March 2018.

-The area is located close to an aquarium, marina and social housing estate and will undergo a number of changes to make it an accessible recreational space:
+The area is located close to an aquarium, marina and social housing estate and has undergone a number of changes to make it an accessible recreational space:

-- The site will be landscaped to include seating and a new open air theatre
+- The site has been landscaped to include seating and a new open air theatre

-- Overgrown vegetation will be controlled and new grassland planted to open views to the water
+- Overgrown vegetation has been cut back and new grassland planted to open views to the water

 The development plan for Teats Hill.

 BlueHealth research is assessing the community health effects of the improvements by collecting data in two ways:

 - The first will involve a before and after survey of residents in seven surrounding census areas, asking questions about general health and wellbeing, their recreational visits, and willingness to pay for improvements to the site.